Through studying this programme you will gain:

-Optional modules (40 credits), of which language learning is a compulsory component, are then chosen from a list that typically covers: independent study project in European History; CLL Italian, Greek or Russian; French Language; German language; Spanish language.
+You take compulsory modules and optional modules, of which language learning is a compulsory component.
 The taught modules are delivered through a combination of lectures, seminars, individual tutorials and self-directed learning.

-You then complete a dissertation on a chosen period of a specific European country (60 credits).
+You then complete a dissertation on a chosen period of a specific European country.

 HIS8061 The Practice of History